Srikant-1/FirstOne/README.md

 # FirstOne
 Coding
-This a palindrome program.I wrote in using Java language.
+This a palindrome program.I wrote it by using Java language.